-There will be two Cloud assignments, with Clouds First due Weds October 5, and Clouds Second due Weds November 30, just after break.
+There will be two Cloud assignments, with Clouds First due Friday October 20, and Clouds Second due Friday December 8 (last class is Weds Dec 13).
 This is to give plenty of opportunity to observe a variety of atmospheric conditions.
-Visuals for Clouds First must be made between August 22 2022 and October 5, Visuals for Clouds Second must be made between October 6 and November 30.
+Visuals for Clouds First must be made between August 28 2023 and October 20, Visuals for Clouds Second must be made between October 21 and December 8.
 Exceptional visuals outside these dates cannot be submitted for credit in this course, but I encourage you to share them on the web, such as in the Flow Vis Facebook Group.
+The goal is to get you to experience clouds every day this semester.